MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

 **Headers which are unknown to a given broker MUST be forwarded without modification.**

-Sarracenia provides a mechanism for users to include arbitrary other headers in messages, to amplify metadata for more detailed decision making about downloading data.
+Sarracenia provides a mechanism for users to include arbitrary other headers in notification messages, to amplify metadata for more detailed decision making about downloading data.
 For example::

   "PRINTER" : "name_of_corporate_printer",